tttp/dxid/README.md

 Putting together a bunch of letters is likely to end up with existing words.
 To prevent that, we removed most voyels from our base of acceptable digits.

-We kept "\_" as a char you can put anywhere in the dxid to make it easier to read/type: they are ignored while converting dxid to a number and you can springle them in the dxid if you want to.
+We kept "-" as a char you can put anywhere in the dxid to make it easier to read/type: they are ignored while converting dxid to a number and you can springle them in the dxid if you want to.

 using a [list with 28 languages](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we have 448 words that contains only letters and numbers from our base32 (replacing space by \_).
 None of these are a dxid.

-If we try all the common substitutions (eg i replaced by 1, e->3 o->=), there are 24 words that are dxid  _l0rt d1ck s3x0 p0p3l k1nky b1tch 1ng010 3r0t1c p0kk3r f1g0n3 schl0ng t0pl3ss r1mm1ng p3nd3j0 bl0w\_j0b 0pr0tt3n kyrv1tys d0gstyl3 b0ll0cks sch13ss3r m1nch10n3 gr3pp3ld3l h0w\_t0\_k1ll l13fd3sgr0t_
+If we try all the common substitutions (eg i replaced by 1, e->3 o->0), there are 24 "words" that are dxid:  _l0rt d1ck s3x0 p0p3l k1nky b1tch 1ng010 3r0t1c p0kk3r f1g0n3 schl0ng t0pl3ss r1mm1ng p3nd3j0 bl0w\_j0b 0pr0tt3n kyrv1tys d0gstyl3 b0ll0cks sch13ss3r m1nch10n3 gr3pp3ld3l h0w\_t0\_k1ll l13fd3sgr0t_

 I'd say that finding [k1nky](https://www.merriam-webster.com/dictionary/kinky) offensive is [b0ll0cks](https://www.merriam-webster.com/dictionary/bollocks), but you can always write 769061 as b1t-ch and 23899866350 as b0ll-0cks if you prefer.